Bernardo-Castilho/simscript-react/README.md

 This sample shows how you can use **SimScript** in a React application.

 The sample defines a generic **SimulationComponent** that can be used to render any **SimScript** simulation.

-It also shows how you can extend from **SimulationComponent** to create components that show simulations with custom handling for simulation parameters and custom output.
+You can extend from **SimulationComponent** to create components that render simulations with custom handling for simulation parameters, custom output, and animations.

-- Steering samples
+- Steering samples (svg)
+- simscript => Simulation.stop(reset)
 - publish